Visit our travel agent friends at MEI Travel

 • Voyager of the Seas

-Tech behind the virtual balcony
+How does the virtual balcony work?

 Making the virtual balconies work was no easy task because of a variety of ship-specific needs that were not available when the project was first being developed.

-The view of the ocean is provided by two RED Epic cinematic cameras.
 These cameras have fantastic dynamic range and can support up to 240 frames per second.

-The camera picks up just about what the human eye could see, so on evenings where there is no moon, on a real balcony you would see nothing but darkness and the same is true for the virtual balcony.
+For example, on evenings when there is no moon, the human eye would see nothing but darkness on a real balcony—so the same is true for the view on a virtual balcony screen.

 Do you want to stay in a virtual balcony stateroom on your next Royal Caribbean cruise?
 Tell us in the comments below!